Glossinavirus

 Glossinavirus is a genus of viruses, in the family Hytrosaviridae.
 Glossina sp serve as natural hosts.
-There is only one species in this genus: Glossina hytrosavirus.
+There is only one species in this genus: Glossina pallidipes salivary gland hypertrophy virus (Glossinavirus glopallidipedis).
 Diseases associated with this genus include: partial sterility due to ovarian abnormalities or to testicular degeneration; can be asymptomatic in laboratory colonies.

 Structure

 Viruses in the genus Glossinavirus are enveloped, with rod-shaped geometries.
 The diameter is around 50 nm.
 Genomes are circular, around 190kb in length.
 The genome has 160 open reading frames.

 Life cycle

 Viral replication is nuclear.
 DNA-templated transcription is the method of transcription.
 Glossina species serve as the natural host.
 Transmission routes are parental.